-Blood samples (approximately 1 x 3.5 mL) will be collected by venepuncture or cannulation at the times indicated in the Schedule of Assessment in [Appendix 1](#).
+Blood samples (approximately 1 x 3.5 mL for ADA and 1 x 3.5 mL for NAB) will be collected by venepuncture or cannulation at the times indicated in the Schedule of Assessment in [Appendix 1](#).
 Procedures for cannulation, processing and shipping of immunogenicity samples will be detailed in a separate document.